-Perhaps it is not a well-known fact among readers, but Ancient Rome is also a historical period that interests Martin very much, and one that finds many similar events and elements in his work.
-The author himself has referred to his taste for the period as a “morbid fascination”, and not even his cats escaped it: they were named after two of the most famous (or infamous) Roman emperors: Augustus and Caligula.
+Perhaps it is not a well-known fact among readers, but Ancient Rome is also a historical period that interests Martin very much, and one that finds many similar events and elements in his novels.
+The author himself has referred to his taste for the period as a “morbid fascination”, of which not even his cats escaped: they were named after two of the most famous (or infamous) Roman emperors, Augustus and Caligula.

-Within the genre of historical fiction set in Ancient Rome, a seminal work exists: I, Claudius, by Robert Graves.
-Originally published in 1934, I, Claudius is narrated as the autobiography of an outcast member of the Julio-Claudian family.
-The book follows Claudius through the court intrigue in the early Roman Empire, from his childhood until his ascension to emperor.
-Claudius’s time in the Empire’s highest office is chronicled in a second volume, Claudius the God (1935).
-The second book also also follows the protagonist’s relationships with his wives Messalina and Agrippina, until his death and the rise of Nero.
+Within the genre of historical fiction set in Ancient Rome, I, Claudius, by Robert Graves, is a seminal work.
+Originally published in 1934, the novel is narrated as the autobiography of an outcast member of the Julio-Claudian family, the titular Claudius.
+The book follows Claudius through the court intrigue in the early Roman Empire, from his childhood until his ascension to emperor, and his time in the Empire’s highest office is chronicled in a sequel, Claudius the God (1935).
+The second book also follows the protagonist in his relationships with his wives Messalina and Agrippina, until his death and the rise of Nero.

-Excusing myself for “usurping” the title of a famous work by a classical author — Plutarch’s Parallel Lives — this essay intends to present connections between Martin’s work and Graves’s novels (and Ancient Roman history as a whole).
-The Claudius novels themselves are largely based in works by ancient historians of the real world, such as Suetonius, Tacitus and Cassius Dio.
+Excusing myself for “usurping” the title of a famous work by a classical author — Plutarch’s Parallel Lives — this article intends to present connections between Martin’s work and Graves’s novels, and Ancient Roman history as a whole.
+The Claudius novels themselves are largely based in works by ancient historians of the real world, such as Suetonius, Tacitus, and Cassius Dio.

-Despite the title, it is not my intention to suggest one-for-one correspondences between characters and situations.
+In spite of the title, it is not my intention to suggest one-for-one correspondences between characters and situations.
 Martin is an author of fiction, after all, and one of his greatest virtues is precisely working creatively with historical references.
-The central idea here is to search for real world elements that may have inspired the author.
-Hopefully, readers interested in the world of Westeros may become more interested in real world history after reading these parallels — something that happened to me when I first discovered and started to look into the historical references in A Song of Ice and Fire.
+The central idea here is to search for real-world elements that may have served as inspiration for the author.
+Hopefully, readers interested in the world of Westeros may become more interested in real-world history after reading these parallels — something that happened to me when I first discovered and started to look into the historical references in A Song of Ice and Fire.

 Before the analysis proper, a spoiler warning of sorts: the text contains information that can be considered as revealing of the plot in the Claudius novels and their TV adaptation — even though they are mostly stories documented nearly two thousand years ago.
 Without further ado, the parallels.

-It would be odd if the first reference presented were not one acknowledged by George R. R. Martin himself.
-The connection between Tiberius and Stannis Baratheon is one of the most evident between characters in I, Claudius and A Song of Ice and Fire.
-In a 2011 interview, Martin stated that his character has elements of some historical monarchs, among them the Roman emperor:
+It would be odd if the first reference presented in this text were not one acknowledged by George R. R. Martin himself.
+The connection between Tiberius and Stannis Baratheon is one of the most evident between characters of I, Claudius and A Song of Ice and Fire.
+In a 2011 interview, Martin stated that his character has elements of some historical rulers, and mentioned the Roman emperor among them: